lipilian/RotationCode/README.md

 Example:

-python calibrateStereo.py <path for your calibration image data>
+python calibrateStereo.py "path for your calibration image data"